soccertrack/funfacts/README.md

 leakedClosure = null;
 ```

-There are many other ways to leak memory in Javascript:
+There are several ways memory can unintentionally be retained in JavaScript:

 - Circular reference (A -> B -> A)
 - Setting global variable to external like window object.
-- Any map / array in global will hold everything in memory.
+- Keeping maps or arrays in the global scope, holding everything in memory.
-- Event handler as a closure.
+- Event handlers enclosed in closures.
-- Timer without clear timer.
+- Timers not properly cleared.

 ### 33. WeakMap / WeakSet
-WeakMap provides a way to create a collection of key-value pairs where the keys are weakly referenced.
-In other words, entries in a WeakMap do not prevent the keys from being garbage-collected when there are no other references to them.
+The WeakMap in JavaScript offers a means to establish a collection of key-value pairs, where the keys are held via weak references.
+Essentially, entries in a WeakMap do not hinder the keys from being garbage-collected if there are no other references to them.

 ```javascript
 const weakMap = new WeakMap();